RandyGaul/cute_framework/README.md

 ## Contributing

 Contributions are welcome, so feel free to open a [pull-request](https://github.com/RandyGaul/cute_framework/pulls).
-To make it as easy as possible to accept new pull-requests it is a good idea to open up a discussion as a [github issue](https://github.com/RandyGaul/cute_framework/issues/new) to talk about changes before making a commitment to develop a full pull-request.
+To make it as easy as possible to accept new pull-requests it is a good idea to open up a discussion as a [github issue](https://github.com/RandyGaul/cute_framework/issues/new) to talk about changes before making the commitment to develop a full pull-request.

 ## Dependencies